Slovakia (political party): Ideology and platform

-Initially a big tent populist party, it eventually adopted a generally conservative outlook while maintaining its anti-corruption and anti-elitist rhetoric.
-Although conservative voices were always present in OĽaNO, their influence became significant after the 2020 parliamentary election.
-Party leader Igor Matovič endorsed the 2015 Slovak referendum initiated by Alliance for Family, voting against the introduction of same-sex marriages, adoptions and compulsory sex education in state schools.
-Before the last election, Matovič announced that his party would not join a coalition government that wanted to establish civil unions or loosen drug policy.
-At the same time, Christian Union merged into the party, presenting bills restricting abortions with major party support.
+Described as a valence populist party, it eventually adopted a generally conservative outlook while maintaining its anti-corruption and anti-elitist rhetoric.
+Party leader Igor Matovič endorsed the 2015 referendum initiated by Alliance for Family, voting against the introduction of same-sex marriages, adoptions and compulsory sex education in state schools.
+Before the 2020 parliamentary election, Matovič announced that his party would not join a coalition government that wanted to establish civil unions or loosen drug policy.

-OĽaNO lacks any internal democratic structures, and Matovič decides on the composition of the electoral list, admission of members, political nominations and he is irremovable.
+Frequently identified as a business-firm party, OĽaNO lacks any internal democratic structures, and Matovič decides on the composition of the electoral list, admission of members and political nominations.
 The use of public subsidies for the party is considered non-transparent and similar to a private company rather than a political entity.
 OĽaNO claimed to have 50 members as of 31 December 2021.